DynamicsAndNeuralSystems/pyspi_paper_code/README.md

 [![DOI](https://zenodo.org/badge/651395505.svg)](https://zenodo.org/badge/latestdoi/651395505)

-Readme and code in this repo were compiled by [@olivercliff](https://github.com/olivercliff) (originally published in [https://github.com/olivercliff/pyspi-paper](https://github.com/olivercliff/pyspi-paper)) with additions by [@anniegbryant](https://github.com/anniegbryant).
+Readme and code in this repo were compiled by [@olivercliff](https://github.com/olivercliff) (originally published in [another repository](https://github.com/olivercliff/pyspi-paper)) with additions by [@anniegbryant](https://github.com/anniegbryant).

-This repository provides code (and data) to reproduce figures presented in the paper, ["Unifying pairwise interactions in complex dynamics"](https://arxiv.org/abs/2201.11941).
+This repository provides python and R code (and data) to reproduce figures presented in the paper, ["Unifying pairwise interactions in complex dynamics"](https://arxiv.org/abs/2201.11941).

 We provide both precomputed `.csv` files, with which to recreate the figures, as well as scripts to generate these `.csv` files from scratch.